Mikaela/mikaela.github.io/IRC/Supybot.html.md

 ## 4. Web page with special characters in title can be used to send DCC/CTCP commands.

-This doesn't mean only things like CTCP actions (also known as /me), but known problems with old routers ( ) which make them reconnect to the internet.
+This doesn't mean only things like CTCP actions (also known as /me), but known problems with old routers ( FF ?
+DCC SEND “ff???f??????????????”
+0 0 0 ) which make them reconnect to the internet.

 This is currently* fixed only in Limnoria's testing version.